castillocarlosr/data-structures-and-algorithms/Data-Structures/Lab10StacksAndQueue/README.md

 - Define a method Pop() which removes the node from the Top of the stack and returns that value.
 New Top is assigned.
 - Define a method Peek() which returns the Top value.
 Queue:
-- Be able to create a queue..
+- Be able to create an empty (null) queue without returning an exception.
 - Define a Front & Rear property for the new queue.
 - Define a method Enqueue() which takes any value and adds a new node to the Rear of the queue.
 - Define a method Desqueue() which removes the node from the front of the queue and returns that value.
 New Front is assigned.